-Course pre-registration for Spring Semester 2020/21 (SS 2020/21) will take place on January 4 – January 26, 2021 (see the individual deadlines below).
+Course pre-registration for Fall Semester 2021/22 will take place on June 14–August 31, 2021, 23:59 CEST (see the individual deadlines below).
 During this time, students have to register for all the classes they want to study.

 You need to register for all courses at the Prague University of Economics and Business through the university information system InSIS.
 No other option!!!